 In this activity, students learn about the modern methods fisheries and marine research scientists use across a range of vertebrate and invertebrate species.
 Students will listen to a brief presentation, then complete five activities that introduce the sampling and data collection methods behind the following areas of resource management in DPIRD:

-- Macroinvertebrate sampling: Students will collect counts of juvenile rock lobsters, or puerulus, using the same technique as DPIRD fisheries scientists.
+- Macroinvertebrate sampling: Students will complete counts of juvenile rock lobsters, or puerulus, simulating the technique as DPIRD fisheries scientists.
 They will compare this to data from previous years and use their observations to predict the forecasted catch of Western rock lobster.

-- Marine biosecurity: Students will collect a sample of biofouling from Hillarys Boat Harbour (weather permitting).
-They will then examine their sample in the laboratory and assess it for the presence of invasive species using marine pest identification guides.
+- Marine biosecurity: Students will examine a biofouling sample from Hillarys Boat Harbour in the laboratory and assess it for the presence of invasive species using marine pest identification guides.
 Students will also use a guide to determine whether their sample includes common biofoul species across the following groups: algae, porifera, polychaetes, molluscs, crustaceans, echinoderms, and chordates.

 - Finfish ageing and population structure: Students examine the otoliths (ear bones) from black bream under microscopes and determine the age of the fish.
-Students will work in pairs and use the same validation technique to ensure accurate data that is used by DPIRD fisheries scientists.
+Students will work in pairs and use the same validation technique DPIRD fisheries scientists to ensure accurate data collection.

-- Evaluating recreational abalone catch: Students will measure and weigh a catch of abalone, then use this information to estimate the total recreational catch for that season.
+- Evaluating recreational abalone catch: Students will measure and weigh a ‘catch’ of abalone and use this information to estimate the total recreational catch for a fishing season.
 They will compare this to the Total Allowable Recreational Catch (TARC), a management measure for the recreational fishery, and determine whether the estimated catch will exceed the TARC of abalone for that fishing season.